A Travel Price Comparison for Families, Couples, and Backpackers Rome vs. Dubrovnik for Attractions, Food, Nightlife, and Couples

 People visit Rome because there is so much to do.
 The length of your ideal trip is an individual decision.
 If you have five days, this city makes for a great vacation.
 Five days should give you a good understanding of everything this city has to offer.

-Visitors enjoy the museums and nightlife when visiting the coastal destination of Dubrovnik.
+Visitors enjoy the museums and nightlife when visiting the famous destination of Dubrovnik.
 This coastal town offers something for everyone.
 Many visitors also spend a good bit of time hiking.
 Plenty of people spend five days in the area when traveling.
 Five days is often enough time to do most activities.

 A week in Rome or Dubrovnik?